My Child Won’t Sit On The Potty

 My child won’t sit on the potty.
 Jade is terrified of the potty and the toilet.
 If I ask her if she wants to go without a diaper, she has a meltdown.
-She is genuinely scared and although I am in no immediate rush to potty train, I would like to try and get her over this fear.
-She is 2 and 8 months.”
+She is genuinely scared, and although I am in no immediate rush to potty train, I would like to try and get her over this fear.
+She is 2 and 8 months.
 Thanks, Maya

 Nobody in the family knew where this fear of fire originated from.
 They hadn’t had a fire at their home, nor did they know anyone who had been affected by one.
-They didn’t think he’d seen some scary fire story on TV either, but nevertheless their little boy was deeply concerned every time his mother went away that she would die in a fire.
-He would have a complete melt down every time she left the house, so much so that mom soon didn’t want to go anywhere in case it brought on another panic attack.
+They didn’t think he’d seen some scary fire story on TV either, but nevertheless, their little boy was deeply concerned every time his mother went away that she would die in a fire.
+He would have a complete meltdown every time she left the house, so much so that Mom soon didn’t want to go anywhere in case it brought on another panic attack.
 They consulted everyone they knew and spent lots of time on the phone discussing the problem with friends to see if anyone could help.
 They even asked their son why he felt like that, trying to reassure him over and over again.

-So what can you do?
+My child won’t sit on the potty: So what can you do?

-It’s interesting but a lot of times people betray their emotions through their body language.
-They approach things that worry them with trepidation yet your child doesn’t understand your trepidation.
+It’s interesting, but a lot of times people betray their emotions through their body language.
+They approach things that worry them with trepidation, yet your child doesn’t understand your trepidation.
 If she feels it, she will react to your insecurity.
-Your little girl sees it as a case of if you are worried then perhaps she should be too and that creates a problem because children need to know you can handle everything and that you are their rock.
+Your little girl sees it as a case of if you are worried, then perhaps she should be too, and that creates a problem because children need to know you can handle everything and that you are their rock.

 To get more of your parenting questions answered, please visit my parenting services page.

-Hope this helps.
+I hope this helps.

 All the best,